Analyze code or security docs → get a deployment risk report

 License compliance

-Licensing identification and whether it grants business use, plus notable restrictions (like attribution).
+Licensing identification and whether it grants business use, plus notable restrictions like attribution requirements.

 Pricing

 Choose fully-inclusive processing or Bring Your Own Key (BYOK) using your own Anthropic Claude API key.
-Both options use the same AI-powered batch pipeline (Anthropic Claude) and produce the same report format.
+Both options use the same AI-powered batch pipeline and produce the same report format.

 Tier 1